 Neonatal nurses should also maintain excellent professionalism and have an attention to detail under stress in order to accurately care for critically ill infants.
 The capacity to make independent decisions and quickly deal with emotions, refocus and re-engage in responsibilities is crucial.2

-Aspiring nurses must first complete the requirements of becoming an RN by obtaining an associate degree, diploma or bachelor's degree from an accredited nursing program.1,3 Prospective nurses must also go through a period of supervised clinical experience and obtain a nursing license.
+Aspiring nurses must first complete the requirements of becoming an RN by obtaining an associate degree, diploma or bachelor's degree from an accredited nursing degree program.1,3 Prospective nurses must also go through a period of supervised clinical experience and obtain a nursing license.
 To become a licensed RN, a student must pass the National Council Licensure Examination (NCLEX).
 Depending on the state in which a person lives, they may also need to meet other requirements for licensing.2

 After graduation, a potential neonatal nurse may want to gain experience working in a neonatal intensive care unit (NICU).
 Some NICUs require prior experience in infant care, such as pediatrics, but others will hire new graduate nurses with an active interest in the field.
 Those planning to become a neonatal nurse should practice in a level III NICU as a staff nurse before applying to a graduate program.1